golang/vscode-go/docs/dlv-dap.md

 }
 ```

-Or have the binary compiled by dlv-dap by modifying the above configuration to use
+Or have the binary compiled by dlv-dap by modifying the above configuration to use:

 ```json5
   “mode”: “debug”,